-Second, Universal Design–the design of environments accessible to all from the get-go–has been promoted by disability advocates since the 1960s. ome environments cannot be made simultaneously accessible to all because the steps that are required to make some aspect of our common social life accessible to a certain set of disability needs, may conflict with another set of disability access-needs.
-While this realization is often used to rationalize inaccessibility, it is also true.
+Second, Universal Design–the design of environments accessible to all from the get-go–has been promoted by disability advocates since the 1960s.
+This movement aims to radically reconceive the default design of spaces such that maximal accessibility is the norm, with the concept of an ability-neutral space acting as an aspirational idea as well as a sort of creative challenge to the status quo.
+The fact of the matter is, however, that some environments cannot be made simultaneously accessible to all because the steps that are required to make some aspect of our common social life accessible to a certain set of disability needs, may conflict with another set of disability access-needs.
+While this realization is too often used to rationalize inaccessibility, it is also true.
 Of course, many (or maybe even most?) times such conflicts are merely illusory or contrived—a result of a lack of creativity, understanding, or investment in relevant technologies.
 Yet even in the most ideal of circumstances, there can be conflicts where what is needed to make some space accessible for one person is precisely the thing that makes the space inaccessible to another person (Barclay 2011).
 Examples include: access claims to dim lighting and bright lighting (Shakespeare 2006, 46), warmer and cooler room temperatures, the need to stim and misokinesia (a deeply aversive automatic reaction to others’ repetitive movements), claims to relax norms about the volume of voices due to an inability to control one’s volume and hypersensitivies to louder voices.
-Ultimately, the idea of an “ability-neutral” environment, one no more advantageous to people with some physical and mental characteristics than other characteristics is conceptually incoherent (Barclay 2011, 2018).
-If we wish to promote disability justice, how should we mediate these inevitable conflicts between incompatible but legitimate disability-based claims for access?
+Ultimately, there can be no truly “ability-neutral” environment, one no more advantageous to people with some physical and mental characteristics than other (Barclay 2011, 2018).
+If we wish to promote disability justice, how, then, should we mediate these inevitable conflicts between incompatible but legitimately disability-based claims for access?

 A Real-Life Illustration

 To make concrete the kinds of applications I have in mind, I will illustrate with a case that stems from lived experience.
 My spouse is autistic and, for them, this comes with auditory processing differences.
 In particular, auditory discrimination of spoken word can sometimes be challenging.
-As they’ve described it to me, the words first come to them in a jumbled mess and they must, in turn, disentangle them before they can understand what has been said.
+As they’ve described it to me, listening is, for them, a two-step process.
+The words first come to them in a jumbled mess and they must, in turn, disentangle them before they can understand what has been said.
 For this reason, watching television with subtitles can be very helpful, easing the cognitive burden of unscrambling spoken sentences and making the activity more relaxing.
 It is not as if they can’t watch TV otherwise.
 We communicate in spoken language with each other every day.
 However, the combination of background music, unfamiliar speakers, and increased difficulty of reading lips makes parsing television even more difficult than other forms of auditory communication.

-While subtitles are widely lauded as an accessibility measure that is also of general benefit to others, I find it difficult to watch television with subtitles.
+While subtitles are widely lauded as an accessibility measure with a broad range of benefits, I find it difficult to watch television with subtitles.
 I tend to avoid watching foreign shows in different languages for this reason and would never choose to watch something with subtitles on my own.
 For a long time, I could not pinpoint why this was the case, except that I found them distracting.
 Had I simply thought that captions were a visual eyesore?
 Was I some sort of television aesthete who thought my immersion was ruined by seeing the words before they were spoken?
-None of these possibilities seemed right to me; but I knew, that I would usually rather not watch television at all if it would have to be with subtitles.
+None of these possibilities seemed right to me; but I knew, my preference was very strong, given that I would usually rather not watch television at all than watch a subtitled show.